 Entecavir has a high antiviral potency, and resistance to it is uncommon; it is considered a first-line treatment for HBV infection.
 Entecavir is effective against adefovir-resistant strains.
 Dosage is 0.5 mg po once/day; however, patients who have previously taken a nucleoside analog should take 1 mg po once/day.
 Dose reduction is required in patients with renal insufficiency.
 Serious adverse effects appear to be uncommon, although safety in pregnancy has not been established.

 Tenofovir has replaced adefovir (an older nucleotide analog) as a first-line treatment.
 Tenofovir is the most potent oral antiviral for hepatitis B; resistance to it is minimal.
+It has few adverse effects.
 Dosage is 300 mg po once/day; dosing frequency may need to be reduced if creatinine clearance is reduced.

 For adefovir, dosage is 10 mg po once/day.